What pay includes

 2. Provision of taxi transport for a disabled employee

-Taxi fares paid by you are not taxable pay if your employee has:
+Taxi fares paid by the employer are not taxable pay if an employee has:

 This applies for journeys both to and from work.
 Additionally, where a staff member is unwell and is sent home in a taxi, this is not taxable pay.